Support, Know and Inspire

 Read More

-Last week, Grade 5 student Nicholas Han and Grade 6 student Charlize Bianchi received the exciting news that they had tied for first place, both earning a perfect score in the Caribou Mathematics Competition!
-This worldwide online contest takes place in November, January, February, April and May.
-Each time, six contests are offered, one for each of the grade levels 2, 3/4, 5/6, 7/8, 9/10 and 11/12 and each one in English, French, Persian and Mandarin.
+Last month, Grade 4 student Skye Liu received the exciting news that she had tied for 1st place in the Caribou Mathematics Competition!
+This worldwide online contest is held five times throughout the school year.
+Each of these days, six contests are offered, one for each of the grade levels 2, 3/4, 5/6, 7/8, 9/10 and 11/12 and each one in English, French, Persian and Mandarin.
+This is the third time in recent years that CDS has had a world champion!

 Read More